inertia186/cobblebot/README.md

 ## Advantages

 Cobblebot does not rely upon any Java API.
 It does not require modifications to the server jar.
-There are no plugins.
+There are no plugins to Minecraft itself.
 This means cobblebot should (theoretically) run even in snapshots.

 ## Disadvantages